 The Origin of Sayings

 Many of the old sayings on here have their own individual page where you can learn more about them, including their origin.
-However, it is not always clear where or how these expressions originated.
+However, it should be noted that the origin of these expressions is sometimes unclear.
 In such cases, here is what will generally happen:

-If there is speculation on how a certain phrase originated and it sounds plausible enough, then this might be added to the phrase’s individual page.
-However, if no theory is included, there will still usually be a quote with the saying in it.
-These quotes are usually pulled from old newspapers or books and they are typically the earliest known appearance of the phrase in print (that I know of).
+Plausible theories that speculate how a phrase originated will be listed, if any exist.
+If no theory is included, the oldest known quote of the saying will usually be included on the page.
 The purpose of these quotes is to give you an idea on how old it is.
-For example, if the earliest I have seen an expression is from a newspaper in the year 1900, then I’ll quote it.
-However, this doesn’t necessarily mean the term originated from that source or in that year.
-It simply means that it’s at least that old.
+For example, if the earliest citation we have of an expression is from a newspaper in the year 1900, then it is at least that old.
+Note, however, that this does not necessarily mean the phrase originated from that source or even in that year.

 What is this site about?
-In a nutshell, there are hundreds of common phrases and sayings on here for you to explore.
-You can learn their meaning, where they possibly came from, and see them used in example sentences.
-This is one of the main reasons this site was created was to help people understand what these old common sayings mean.
-Therefore, if you haven’t already done so, use the alphabetical list at the top and start exploring!
-More phrases will be added to the list in time, so be sure to check back again to see what’s new.
+In a nutshell, there are hundreds of common English phrases and sayings on here for you to explore.
+You can read about them and learn their meaning, where they possibly came from, and see how to use them in example sentences.
+Therefore, if you haven’t already done so, use the alphabetical list of sayings at the top and start exploring!
+More old and common phrases will be added to the list in time, so check back again.